Safety and Security: 4 Ways to Intercept a Sudden Attack

 NEWLY remodelled lakeland martial art studio afterschool kids, teens and adults

 Our school contains what you need to get to your next level of fitness and self defense.
-With Shaolin Wooden Dummies and rice bags for traditional training, mma bags for our mma workout class so you can get fit but not have to worry about the ring fighting, lol.
+We use Shaolin Wooden Dummies and rice bags.
+For traditional training, and MMA bags for our MMA workout class, so you can get fit without worrying about ring fighting.
 Chinese Lion Dance performances and Wing Chun Kung Fu demonstrations every two months, training for kids as young as 3.5 to 4 years old and adult training well past retirement, we have a class for you.

 We have been providing public self defense seminars, confidence and protection techniques for local women’s batter and refuge shelters, realistic protection and martial arts for clients that drive all the way from Bradenton Sarasota, Tampa, Brandon, Bloomingdale, Riverview, Plant City, Winter Haven, Orlando, Auburndale and of course Lakeland, Fl.
 Wing Tsun, Ving Tsun or Wing Chun.